Kintar/js_voxelterraintest/README.md

 Just an experiment in creating and rendering very simple voxel-based terrain with JavaScript and THREE.js.

+The current version of the application can be viewed [here](https://c9.io/kintar/js_voxelterraintest/workspace/index.html)

 ## TODO:

 ### Phase 1